-- Integrated Disability Evaluation Benefit Systems.
-Improve legacy and integrated disability evaluation systems and Benefits Delivery at Discharge efficiency and effectiveness.
-Continue to press DoD and VA to achieve true interoperability of electronic medical, personnel and benefit records to improve medical outcomes and delivery of benefits. - Claims and Appeals Backlog.
-Support initiatives to upgrade the claims processing systems.
-Support needed investment in software and hardware upgrades for claims management.
-Preclude 'unlicensed' individuals from taking fees for representing veterans' claims.
-Work with Congress, VA and VSO partners outside TMC to modernize and develop improved process, procedures and resources to reduce backlog of claims on appeal. - Presumptive Service Connection.
-Promote dissemination of 'brown' and 'blue' water Navy ship logs as they become available for veterans to apply for Agent Orange-related diseases.
-Support legislation to establish eligibility for presumptive service-connection for 'blue water' Navy Vietnam War service members.
+Integrated Disability Evaluation Benefit Systems.
+Improve legacy and integrate disability evaluation systems and Benefits Delivery at Discharge efficiency and effectiveness.
+Continue to press DoD and VA to achieve true interoperability of electronic medical, personnel and benefit records to improve medical outcomes and delivery of benefits.

+Presumptive Service Connection.
+Promote dissemination of 'brown' and 'blue' water Navy ship logs as they become available for veterans to apply for Agent Orange- related diseases.
+Support legislation to establish eligibility for presumptive service- connection for 'blue water' Navy Vietnam War service members.
 Ensure fair and consistent application of standards and procedures for adjudicating Agent Orange claims.
 Encourage expansion of Camp Lejeune water contamination conditions to include all those recognized by DoD in 2012 and provide fair effective dates.
 Promote the inclusion of affected family members.

-- Mental Health Discharge Board of Review.
+Mental Health Discharge Board of Review.
 Support creation of a Mental Health Discharge Board of Review to redress 'low-ball' service member ratings for PTSD, TBI, and MST, including Vietnam War and Gulf War I periods.
-Support efforts to ensure review boards take circumstances of in-service trauma into consideration. - VA Schedule of Rating for Disabilities (VASRD).
-Continue to support modernization of the VASRD based on current medical science. - PTSD, TBI and MST Compensation and Pension (C & P) Exams.
+Support efforts to ensure review boards take circumstances of in-service trauma into consideration.

+VA Schedule of Rating for Disabilities (VASRD).
+Support the continual review and modernization of the VASRD based on current medical science.

+PTSD, TBI and MST Compensation and Pension (C & P) Exams.
 Promote VA's release of Disability Benefits Questionnaires for PTSD and TBI to allow veterans to obtain C & P exams outside the VA-contract examiners (e.g., from DoD doctors if member is still on active duty or from VA treating physicians).